 Research typically states that if one wants to be more alert you should look to increase the neurotransmitters dopamine and norepinephrine, while if you are looking for calm, stress reducing effects you want to increase serotonin production.

-There are various foods that will naturally raise the production of neurotransmitters including NV as Dr. Tom writes.
-“The amino acid profile of NutriiVed Original would undoubtedly assist and support the healing of any neurotransmitter deficiency, whether seizures, depression, anxiety disorder, insomnia”
+There are various foods that will naturally raise the production of neurotransmitters including my patented IQed formula which was just awarened the Clean Label Project Award of Purity as Dr. Tom writes.
+“The amino acid profile found in the IQed formula would undoubtedly assist and support the healing of any neurotransmitter deficiency”

 A few weeks ago I gave up eating breakfast foods for breakfast because I kept feeling groggy all morning.